imbiriba-luciana/imbiriba-luciana/README.md

-### Hello there, I'm Luciana 🙋‍♀️
+### Hello there 🙋‍♀️

+- 👋 I'm Luciana!
-- 🔭 I’m interested to persue a career in STEM
+- 🔭 I’m interested to pursue a career in STEM;
-- 🌱 I’m currently learning: Logic Programming, Javascript, HTML, R and Adobe Illustrator
+- 🌱 I’m currently learning: Logic Programming, Javascript, HTML, R and Adobe Illustrator;
-- 👯 I’m looking to collaborate on Front End projects and Data Science small projects using R
+- 👯 I’m looking to collaborate on Front End projects and Data Science small projects using R;
 - 📪 How to reach me >>>

 <div>